MSOE-CPE2600/signals-turney-degnerk/README.md

   ```
   Where '12345' is the pid of the process you wanted to interrupt.
 **Name and describe the signal, define the default disposition taken by the operating system if a process does not define a signal handler, and determine if the disposition can be overridden by a signal handler.**
-- **SIGINT**
-  SIGINT is used to interrupt a process.
+- **SIGINT**: SIGINT is used to interrupt a process.
 By default, the process terminates upon recieving a SIGINT signal.
 The default disposition of SIGINT can be overridden by a signal handler.
-- **SIGTERM**
-  SIGTERM is used to terminate a process.
+- **SIGTERM**: SIGTERM is used to terminate a process.
 By default, the process terminates.
 The default disposition of SIGTERM can be overridden by a signal handler.
-- **SIGUSR1**
-  SIGUSR1 is made to be a user defined signal.
+- **SIGUSR1**: SIGUSR1 is made to be a user defined signal.
 Thus, there is no default disposition and the default disposition of SIGUSR1 can be overridden by a signal handler.
-- **SIGKILL**
-  SIGKILL is used to terminate a process.
+- **SIGKILL**: SIGKILL is used to terminate a process.
 The signal is immediately terminated, and there is no way to override the default disposition of SIGKILL by a signal handler.
-- **SIGSTOP**
-  SIGSTOP is used to stop a process.
+- **SIGSTOP**: SIGSTOP is used to stop a process.
 The process can only be resumed by the SIGCONT.
 There is no way to override the default disposition of SIGSTOP by a signal handler.